Missouri Floodplain Management/Floodplain Insurance Programs

 We are coming to your area!

 Our goals are to make available an in-person training for local Floodplain Administrators to attend closer to home.
-This workshop has been approved for 2 Continuing Education Credits (CECs) for Certified Floodplain Managers (CFMs).
+This workshop has been approved for two Continuing Education Credits (CECs) for Certified Floodplain Managers (CFMs).

 Join us for an introduction into the basics of Floodplain Management.
 This includes topics related to FIRM Maps, Regulations, Substantial Improvement/Damage, Ordinance Enforcement, Permitting and Basic Flood Insurance Rating.